Exoplanet Discovery Calculator

 Very generally, this method refers to the change in wavelength that a wave experiences when it is emitted from a source that is moving with respect to the observer.
 It is most easily understood as the change in sound when a police siren approaches and then passes you - the difference in the pitch is due to Doppler effect.

 When we are talking about the Doppler effect regarding light, we can call it redshift or blueshift.
-Redshift refers to the object moving away, making the wavelength longer (more "to the red" if we're talking about visible light) while blueshift refers to the object getting closer (more "to the blue").
-There are other reasons why light might get red/blue-shifted, like the expansion of the universe or the presence of a strong gravitational field, but those are a topic for another time.
+Redshift refers to the object moving away, making the wavelength longer (more "to the red" if we're talking about visible light), while blueshift refers to the object getting closer (more "to the blue").
+There are other reasons why light might get red/blue-shifted, like the expansion of the universe or the presence of a strong gravitational field, but those are topics for another time.

-For our exoplanet detection, all you need to know is that this effect is related to the speed of the object with respect to the observer, and, by measuring it, we can calculate the speed of an object far away; like a star very very very far away.
+If all this sounds complicated, don't worry.
+For our exoplanet detection, all you need to know is that this effect is related to the speed of the object with respect to the observer, and by measuring it, we can calculate the speed of an object far away, like a star very very very far away.

-It is not commonly mentioned in high-school physics, but not only do planets orbit stars, stars do have an orbit 'around' the planet.
+It is not commonly mentioned in high-school physics, but not only do planets orbit stars, but stars do also have an orbit 'around' the planet.
 It is generally so small that the center of the orbit lies inside the star itself, and, for most purposes, it is negligible.
 It's not for us.
+See our orbital period calculator to learn more!

-This movement of the star can be observed directly (see the Astrometry method section for more information), but it can also be measured by observing by how much the red/blue-shift of the light of the star changes.
-This effect usually is very tiny; however, it has been one of the most historically successful methods.
+This movement of the star can be observed directly (see the Astrometry method section for more information).
+Still, it can also be measured by observing how much the red/blue-shift of the light of the star changes.
+This effect usually is very tiny; however, it has been one of the most historically successful methods, with almost 780 discoveries already!

-The radial velocity method is especially good at detecting massive planets around small stars, since these are the situations that produce the highest radial speeds of a star and, hence, the biggest Doppler shift.
+The radial velocity method is especially good at detecting massive planets around small stars since these situations produce the highest radial speeds of a star and, hence, the biggest Doppler shift.

 The transit method